Infineon/mtb-example-threadx-psram/README.md

 See the [ModusToolbox&trade; tools package installation guide](https://www.infineon.com/ModusToolboxInstallguide) for information about installing and configuring the tools package.

 Install a terminal emulator if you don't have one.
 Instructions in this document use [Tera Term](https://teratermproject.github.io/index-en.html).

-Install a Python interpreter if you don't have one.
-This code example is tested using [Python v3.7.7](https://www.python.org/downloads/release/python-377/).

 ## Using the code example